PLSeng/PLSeng/README.md

 - 🎓 Currently pursuing a degree in Data Science.
 - 🤖 Passionate about Artificial Intelligence and Machine Learning, and always eager to explore new advancements in the field.
-- 🌱 Currently honing my skills in Python, C, and C++, with a keen interest in applying them to solve real-world problems.

 ## Projects and Repositories